An Apology for Money: Money creation balanced by some thing

+\begin{quote} This is the origin of modern money as nothing for something on the part of the legitimate user; as something for nothing on the part of the issuer; and as something for a promise to pay it back on the part of the borrower, with sufficient security to whom the issuer transferred the acquisition of the something accruing gratis from the issue. [{\em Frederick Soddy}, in {\it The Role of Money. {W}hat it should be, contrasted with what it has become}~\citep{soddy-RoM}.] \end{quote}

-Suppose an omnipotent agent organizing a society of individuals and institutions allowing ways to co-operate.
-Obviously, any such configuration should not consist of self-sufficient ``monads,'' but the parties should have scarce entities or {\em assets} to offer to one another; i.e., these assets present some form of {\em value} in the mind of other agents or participants.
+{{S}}{uppose} somebody organizes a society of co-operating individuals and institutions.
+Obviously, any such configuration should not consist of self-sufficient monads, but the parties should have scarce entities such as {assets,} services and products to offer to one another; that is, these assets present some form of {\em value} in the mind of other agents or participants.
 The recognition, negotiation and exchange of these assets take place in some {\em agora} or {\em market}.

-Somewhat arbitrarily disregarding other functions of money as a {\em measure of economic values} and thus of price, a {\em unit of account}, a {\em store of value}, as well as a {\em measure of dept}, money will be introduced as a {\em medium of exchange} and {\em transaction}.
-The amount of value of an asset expressed in terms or units of money is called {\em price.}

-There emerge two immediate questions: (i) what is the value of assets, and how are the prices fixed; and (ii) how exactly did the negotiating parties obtain their money?
-Let us consider the second question first.
+Besides other functions of money as a {\em measure of economic values} and thus of price, a {\em unit of account}, a {\em store of value}, as well as a {\em measure of dept}, money is often introduced as a {\em medium of exchange} and {\em transaction}.
+The amount of value of an asset expressed in units of money is called {\em price.} There emerge two immediate questions: \begin{itemize} \item[$\bullet$] what is the value of assets, and how are the prices fixed; and \item[$\bullet$] how exactly did the negotiating parties obtain their money? \end{itemize}

+Let us consider the second question first -- that is, how do the negotiating parties obtain their money?
 Quite simply, one can obtain money, say, for a bull.
-That, of course, is only relegating the issue to the customer who offers this money: from where did he obtain the money?
-Probably he has sold some hay bushels to somebody else in exchange of money.
+That, of course, is only relegating the issue to the customer who offers this money: from where did this customer obtain the money?
+Probably by selling some hay bushels to somebody else in exchange of money, and so on and so on.
 This indirect barter could go on forever without any clue about how the money was introduced into the system in the first place, provided the economy contains enough money to allow unimpeded exchange.